semuconsulting/PyGPSClient/README.md

 Once you have received the API key (a 32-character alphanumeric string), you can either:

-1. create an environment variable named `MQAPIKEY` (all upper case) and set this to the API key value.
+1. Create an environment variable named `MQAPIKEY` (all upper case) and set this to the API key value.
 It is recommended that this is a User variable rather than a System/Global variable.
-2. copy it to the key value `"mqapikey":` in the json configuration file (see example provided).
+2. Copy it to the `mqapikey:` value in your json configuration file (see example provided).
+3. Pass it via command line argument `--mqapikey`.

-*The web map refresh rate can be amended if required by changing the `mapupdateinterval` value in your *.json configuration file.
+*The web map refresh rate can be amended if required by changing the `mapupdateinterval:` value in your json configuration file.

 ---
 ## <a name="userdefined">User Defined Presets</a>

 The UBX Configuration Dialog includes the facility to send user-defined UBX configuration messages or message sequences to the receiver.
-These can be set up by adding appropriate comma-delimited message descriptions and payload definitions to the `"ubxpresets":` list in the json configuration file (see example provided).
+These can be set up by adding appropriate comma-delimited message descriptions and payload definitions to the `ubxpresets:` list in your json configuration file (see example provided).
 The message definition comprises a free-format text description (*avoid embedded commas*) followed by one or more [pyubx2 UBXMessage constructors](https://pypi.org/project/pyubx2/), i.e.
 1. message class as a string e.g. `CFG` (must be a valid class from pyubx2.UBX_CLASSES)
 2. message id as a string e.g. `CFG-MSG` (must be a valid id from pyubx2.UBX_MSGIDS)